Thank you for taking the time to become a trained leader.

-A cornerstone of the Boy Scout programs is training.
+A cornerstone of the Boy Scouts of America’s programs is training.
 There are many opportunities available to youth at various levels to further develop.
 Some of these trainings will be conducted in your unit; others are available for you to work on by yourself.

 “More likely to graduate from college and graduate school; more likely to hold positions of great responsibility and on the average make significantly more money.” – unknown